mumumu/repos_file_update_checker/README.md

-## specific File update checker on Git or Mercurial Repository
+## File update checker on Git or Mercurial Repository

 You can check specific file update history on Mercurial or Git Repository and notify it via email.